JamieRachel/community/events/events-team/best-practices.md

-# Best pracices for running a Kubernetes Contributor Summit
+# Best practices for running a Kubernetes Contributor Summit

 New home for best practices, process documentation, and other artifacts that detail out the 'how to' of running a Kubernetes contributor summit.